Assume we place it inside /Users/fangjun/open-source

 First, we download it to the rawfile directory.

 Caution: You MUST place the file inside the rawfile directory.
-Otherwise, you would be SAD
+Otherwise, you would be SAD later.

 cd /Users/fangjun/open-source/sherpa-onnx/harmony-os/SherpaOnnxSpeakerIdentification/entry/src/main/resources/rawfile